sunam007/my-portfolio/docs/about/aboutme.md

 <div id='profile-text'>

 <p>
 Hello there!
-I'm just a Junior Full-Stack Developer who's really passionate about making cool stuffs on the web.
+I'm a Fullstack JavaScript Developer who's really passionate about making cool stuffs on the web.
 I've been professionally at it for more than 1.5 years, and it's been quite a journey!
 </p>

 <p>